sillvva/foundry-vtt-modules/ddb-importer/README.md

 To install a module, follow these instructions:

 1. Download the zip file included in the module directory.
 If one is not provided, the module is still in early development.
-2. Extract the included folder to the `public/modules` folder in your Foundry Virtual Tabletop installation folder.
+2. Extract the included folder to `public/modules` in your Foundry Virtual Tabletop installation folder.
 3. Restart Foundry Virtual Tabletop.